mounikamadas/Data-Analyst/TOOLS.md

 # ServiceNow

-ServiceNow is an IT Service Management (ITSM) platform used to manage incidents, service requests, change requests, and operational tasks.
+ServiceNow is a cloud-based IT Service Management (ITSM) platform that helps organizations manage IT services, workflows, and business operations.
+It provides a centralized platform to handle incidents, service requests, changes, tasks, and other operational processes.

 ## How I Use ServiceNow